RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be an optional string.
 If the value is present, then it shall be the test case description.

+test-header
+    The attribute value shall be an :ref:`SpecTypeActionRequirementTestHeader`.

 test-includes
     The attribute value shall be a list of strings.
 It shall be a list of header files included via ``#include <...>``.